urbyone/linuxlab/README.md

 In part 1, the infrastructure for the scenario is deployed locally from a workspace or local lab using a few CLI tools and commands.

-In Part 1 we will implement the guided project in line with the requirements:
+We will implement the guided project in line with the requirements for part 1:

 - Create an SSH key pair and set the required permissions
 - Create an Ubuntu Linux Virtual Machine using Terraform